Ivy Bottini: Activism

 Bottini moved to Los Angeles in 1971.
-There she founded AIDS Network LA, the first AIDS organization in Los Angeles, and the Los Angeles Lesbian/Gay Police Advisory Board.
+There she founded the Los Angeles Lesbian/Gay Police Advisory Board.
 In 1977, she created and hosted the first Lesbian/Gay radio show on a mainstream network (KHJ in Los Angeles).
 In 1978, she was the Southern California deputy director of the successful campaign against the Briggs Initiative (No on 6), which would have banned gays and lesbians from teaching in California's public schools.
 She later chaired the successful No on LaRouche and No on 64 Initiative campaign.
 The Larouche initiative (Number 64), which was not passed, might have quarantined people with AIDS.
 In 1981 she was appointed by then-governor Jerry Brown as Commissioner for "California Commission on Aging", making her the first "out" lesbian or gay person to be appointed to a state board or commission.
 In 1983 she co-founded AIDS Project Los Angeles.

 In 1993, she co-founded the nonprofit organization Gay & Lesbian Elder Housing, which in 2007 developed Triangle Square, the first affordable housing complex for gay and lesbian senior citizens in the country.
 From 1998 until 1999, she co-chaired the addiction and recovery city task force, and established the ad hoc committee City of West Hollywood, to publicize the issue of lesbian and gay partner abuse.

 Also in 1999, she chaired the National Organization for Women's annual national conference, called Pioneer Reunion, in Beverly Hills.
 Shortly after, she co-chaired the Lesbian and Gay Advisory Board for the City of West Hollywood from 2000 to 2010.
 In 2001, she was part of a lesbian and gay rights coalition that formed the Alliance for Diverse Community Aging Services to help lesbian and gay seniors obtain assisted living and affordable retirement.
 In 2011, she designed t-shirts for the Dyke March in Los Angeles.

 She and the LGBT history organization Lavender Effect advocated for an LGBT museum in Los Angeles.
 She also advocated for the creation of an AIDS memorial in West Hollywood.